 'One to watch' - Ian Dempsey Today FM

-'One of the best things I've heard in a long time' - Charlie McGettigan ('94 Eurovision Song Winner)
+'One of the best things I've heard in a long time.
+Album of the Week on Shannonside FM - Charlie McGettigan ('94 Eurovision Song Winner)

 'Rising star's album impresses, as chilled as Al Green in a refrigerator, swoon-some lyrics, brooding widescreen title track that swells the heart' - Hot Press Magazine